Understanding Homeowners Insurance as a Comprehensive Package

 Flood Damage

 Flood damage represents the most significant exclusion in standard homeowners insurance.
 Water damage from rising water, storm surges, overflowing rivers, or heavy rain that seeps through the ground isn't covered.
-You must purchase separate flood insurance through the National Flood Insurance Program (NFIP) or private insurers.
+You'll need a separate policy through the National Flood Insurance Program (NFIP) or a private insurer.
+Note that NFIP authority lapsed in late 2025 and has faced reauthorization delays in 2026, pushing many buyers toward private flood insurers.
+For more details, see our guide on flood insurance costs and coverage.

 Earthquake and Earth Movement